 - When will applications be available?

-Beckman Center applications usually become available during the fall preceding a fellowship year.
-For example, you can expect applications for 2019–2020 fellowships to be available by November 2018.
+Beckman Center applications usually become available by the fall preceding a fellowship year.
+For example, you can expect applications for 2023–2024 fellowships to be available in October 2022.

 - How are references submitted?

-In the application form you will provide the names and contact details of two referees.
-We will e-mail your references, instructing them on how to submit the letter through our website.
+In the application form you will provide the names and contact details of two referees unaffiliated with the Science History Institute.
+We will email your references with instructions on how to submit the letter through our website.
 Please inform them that you have planned to use them as a reference and that they should have a letter ready to submit.
-Your referees will be asked to submit their references within two weeks of the application deadline.
+Your referees will be asked to submit their references by two weeks after the application deadline.

 - Help!
 The online application isn’t working!
 What do I do?